Coronavirus: What is Germany's Robert Koch Institute? | DW | 12.05.2020

 Read more: Opinion — Germany lacks clear coronavirus strategy

-But perhaps the most politically contentious example came late in March, when the RKI retweeted a message about the outbreak from probably the most controversial of all AfD politicians, Björn Höcke.
+But perhaps the most politically contentious example came late in March, when the RKI retweeted a message about the outbreak from probably the most controversial of all German politicians: Björn Höcke, of the far-right Alternative for Germany (AfD).
 It was quickly deleted and removed.
-The RKI later said that somebody had briefly gained unauthorized access to its account – without clarifying whether someone in-house had gone rogue or whether the account was externally hacked.
+The RKI later said that somebody had briefly gained unauthorized access to its account — without clarifying whether someone in-house had gone rogue or whether the account was externally hacked.

 Read more: Pandemic populism in Germany